 Special Circumstance recognizes that some situations are not reflected correctly on the FAFSA.

-A Professional Judgement appeal allows for a financial aid adjustment due to the recent unemployment of a direct family member (mother or father) of a dependent student or the recent unemployment of an independent student, or other circumstance related to COVID-19.
+A Professional Judgment appeal allows for a financial aid adjustment due to the recent unemployment of a direct family member (mother or father) of a dependent student or the recent unemployment of an independent student, or other circumstance related to COVID-19.
 This refers to a significant change in current 2021 or 2020 income compared to a student’s required 2019 tax data reported on their 2021-22 FAFSA.
 At ASU, this appeal is made through the Special Circumstance Process.
 After reviewing the following information, you can use the link below to complete the 23-23 Special Circumstance Application.

 Special Circumstance Process

 Financial aid eligibility for each academic year is calculated based on the information you provided on the FAFSA.
 The income and asset information that you submitted was evaluated by a formula called Federal Methodology as set by Congress.
 This formula assumes that 2020 income is a good predictor of the family’s financial strength during the student’s 2022–23 enrollment.
 Based on this assumption, financial aid eligibility is determined using 2020 tax return information.

 We understand that circumstances may arise where your family’s financial situation may be jeopardized creating challenges in financing your education.
 Should this be the case, please complete the Special Circumstances Application below.
 Please note that this application should only be completed if your family’s financial situation has significantly changed from the previous calendar year to the current calendar year.